MaryR222/mobiletest/README.md

 ## Accessibility of app List Custom Card
-When the talback is activated the app List CardAt the list level, it is indicated that a list of cards is being displayed and the last 4 digits of the card that is on the screen are indicated, in addition, it is indicated to slide to the right to know more information about the card.At the list level, it is indicated that a list of cards is being displayed and the last 4 digits of the card that is on the screen are indicated, in addition, it is indicated to slide to the right to know more information about the card.
+When the talkBack is activated the app List CardAt the list level, it is indicated that a list of cards is being displayed and the last 4 digits of the card that is on the screen are indicated, in addition, it is indicated to slide to the right to know more information about the card.At the list level, it is indicated that a list of cards is being displayed and the last 4 digits of the card that is on the screen are indicated, in addition, it is indicated to slide to the right to know more information about the card.

 ## How has the development been of List of Card App?